Casiguran, Aurora

-Etymology

-The name, Casiguran, is conjectured to derive from Gugurang, after the deity of the indigenous Ibalon peoples of Southern Luzon, from the provinces vulnerable to the turbulences of Mayon Volcano.
-The Ibalon were Christianized by Augustinian missionaries in the 1570s.

-Before being colonized, the southern regions had an ancient religious system of deities.
-Gugurang, the "god of Good" who dwells inside of Mount Mayon is the guardian and protector of the sacred fire — which Asuang, his brother, tries to steal.
-When displeased, Gugurang would cause Mayon Volcano to erupt, but the lava also made the surrounding lands fertile.
+According to folk legend, the name Casiguran was obtained from the Ilocano term Sigod which means "edge" or "maximum", which is due to the location of the municipality at the northern edge of Aurora Province.
+(Another translation & definition of sigod is "soon" or "early") Another legend says that if an unmarried stranger comes to the place, he unavoidably falls in love and marries and most of the time stays for good.
+The affixation of sigod when converting it to a noun is kasigudan, from which the Hispanized pronunciation "Casiguran" is derived.

 History

 Casiguran was founded by Spanish missionaries on June 13, 1609.
 Prior to their arrival, the inhabitants of the area were the Dumagats, Aetas, and Bugkalots, followed by migrants from other parts of the Philippines.
 These migrants spoke different languages such as Ilocano, Visayan languages, Tagalog, Bikol languages, Kapampangan, Gaddang, Itawis and Ibanag, and from these a Kasiguranin language evolved.
 In 1818, Nueva Ecija annexed Casiguran, as well as Baler, Infanta (formerly called Binangonan de Lampon) and the Polillo Islands from Tayabas, and Palanan from Isabela.
 Casiguran then became part of Nueva Vizcaya when it was created in 1839, then became part of El Príncipe District of the province of Nueva Ecija when it was created in 1856.

+Map of northern Tayabas province, Philippines in 1918, showing Casiguran as Tayabas's northernmost municipality.

 In 1902, Casiguran became part of the province of Tayabas (now Quezon).
-In 1905, the area of modern Dilasag was part of Nueva Vizcaya & transferred to Tayabas thru Casiguran.
+In 1905, the area of modern Dilasag was part of Nueva Vizcaya and was transferred to Tayabas through Casiguran.
 From 1906 to 1907, Casiguran was merged with the town of Baler, also then in Tayabas.
 Casiguran was transferred to Nueva Vizcaya in 1918, but restored to Tayabas in 1946.

-An old map showing the current northern territory of Aurora as part of Nueva Vizcaya.

 In 1942, invading Japanese forces landed in the town of Casiguran.
-On February 19, 1945 to May 11, 1945, Allied troops as well as Philippine Commonwealth forces and recognized guerrilla units fought on the Battle of Casiguran during the return of American forces on Luzon on World War II.
+From February 19 to May 11, 1945, Allied troops as well as Philippine Commonwealth forces and recognized guerrilla units fought in the Battle of Casiguran during the return of American forces on Luzon in World War II.
 When the Philippines regained sovereignty in 1946, Aurora was still part of Tayabas and Casiguran was a lone northern town.
 Its political jurisdiction is bounded on the north by the province of Isabela, on the west by Quirino, and on the south west by Barangay Dinadiawan, which was then the boundary between Baler and Casiguran.
+In 1951, Casiguran became part of Quezon's sub-province of Aurora beginning in 1951.

-In 1959 and 1966, the barrios of Dilasag and Dinalungan, which were part of Casiguran and situated on its northern and south-western portions, were made into municipalities.
+In 1959 and 1966, the northern and south-western municipal districts (formerly barrios) of Dilasag and Dinalungan, alongside some nearby barrios, were made into separate municipalities.

 On August 2, 1968, the 7.6-magnitude 1968 Casiguran earthquake struck near Casiguran.

+Casiguran was later separated from Quezon and became part of the new province of Aurora on August 13, 1979.